reverentgeek/okta.github.io/_source/_posts/2019-07-03-spring-boot-jpa.md

 layout: blog_post
 title: "Use Spring Boot and MySQL to go Beyond Authentication"
 author: joyannefoster
-description: "persisting identity information after OpenID Connect login is a powerful way to leverage the standard."
+description: "Persisting identity information after OpenID Connect login is a powerful way to leverage the standard."
 tags: [java, jpa, spring, spring boot, spring security, security]
 tweets:
-- ""
+- "Want to use Spring Boot and MySQL together?
+This tutorial shows you how!"
-- ""
+- "Learn how to use Spring Boot + JPA + MySQL to build @java apps with Okta for authentication."
-- ""
+- "Spring Boot provides a convenient way to build Java apps.
+Learn how to use it with JPA and MySQL in this tutorial."
 image: blog/featured/okta-java-bottle-headphones.jpg
 ---